eeditiones/jinks/profiles/metadata-editor/docs/README.md

 ## In jinn-tap

-The editor also integrates with jinn-tap.
+The editor also integrates with jinn-tap: See `Edit metadata` button on the upper-right corner of the breadcrumbs area.
 This is intended for few fields where it makes sense to edit them alongside the body of an edition.

 ## Customization